AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <h2> Sign into the Windows VM </h2>

-<b> Copy Public ip address and paste it into the RDP connection </b>
+<b> Copy Public ip address and paste it into the Remote desktop connection </b>

 <img src="https://i.imgur.com/K79BJvW.png">